Little Girl Braiding a Rug

-Braiding Rug Stand with Braided Rugs
+Braiding Rug Stand with Braided Rugs, a Mother's Day reflections.

 This little braiding rug stand holds invaluable memories and family keepsakes.

-As my grandmother handmade all of her own braided rugs that canvased her Maine home in the early 1900s.
+My grandmother handmade all of her own braided rugs that canvased her Maine home in the early 1900s.

 This was the braiding rug stand she used,